Kelli Penner, LMFT, Clinical Director (she/her)

 I’m Particularly Good at Working With:

-• Children and teens who are struggling with anxiety and identity formation and translating their experiences to parents/caregivers
+• Children and teens struggling with anxiety therapy and identity formation, helping them translate their experiences to parents/caregivers.

-• Couples, especially those who are part of the LGBTQIA+ community, helping them learn how to better connect and communicate
+• Couples, especially those within the LGBTQIA+ community, learning to better connect and communicate through Couples Therapy.

 I Hold Space For: